 How will the courses be offered?

 CPAC courses have been bundled into six topics.
-One topic will be offered per semester, which will help students complete the required coursework in a timely manner.
+One or two topics will be offered per semester, which will help students complete the required coursework in a timely manner.
 Additionally, a participant can elect to take one, some, or all courses.
 To earn the CPAC, however, an individual must take all 18 courses.
+CPAC courses are offered fully online.

 When will courses meet?